microservices-2/microservices-dashboard/README.md

 ```
 bower install
 ```

+## Running

-And finally using gulp to serve the resources using the configuration file:
+Use gulp to serve the resources using the configuration file:
 ```
 gulp serve:conf
 ```

+Note:

+The server needs to be started to get any data in the dashboard: [microservices-dashboard-server](https://github.com/ordina-jworks/microservices-dashboard-server)

 ## Screenshots